-World’s biggest meat producer ‘has increased emissions 51% emissions since 2016’, despite net-zero pledge
+World’s biggest meat producer ‘has increased emissions by 51% since 2016’, despite net-zero pledge

 Green groups are calling on firms that invest in or source meat products from JBS to cut their ties, after an investigation concluded that the firm’s operations and supply chains generated more emissions in 2021 than Italy.

 EDITORS’ NOTE: On 19 August 2022, a spokesperson for JBS informed edie that the firm had conducted an independent review which highlights “flaws” in the methodology of the original research referred to in this article.
 Details of that independent review can be viewed here.